nat/ghtop/README.md

 With :heart: by @nat

-### `Installation Guide`
+### Getting Started

-- It's better to have the latest version of python.
-- Install following two python packages if you don't have them via pip. `emoji` and `enlighten`
+- Install the `emoji` and `enlighten` packages with pip
-- Create `ghtoken.txt` and put your github access token in it.
-Follow [these](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) steps in order to find your access token.
-- Finaly, in order to see in realtime what's happening, run the following command from your terminal. `python ghtop.py tail` Feel free to pick one of the following options `quad`, `users`, `simple`, `tail`.
-I picked `tail` for this specific example.
+- [Create a GitHub PAT](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and put it in `ghtoken.txt`